HL7/davinci-deqm/input/pagecontent/datax.md

 {:.no_toc}

-Once the Producer understands the data requirements, they will use one of the *Submit Data* operations, [$submit-data] or [$import] to submit one or more MeasureReports and the referenced resources as discovered by the *Data Requirements* operation to the Consumer.
+Once the Producer understands the data requirements, they will use one of the *Submit Data* operations, [$submit-data] or [bulk `$import`] to submit one or more MeasureReports and the referenced resources as discovered by the *Data Requirements* operation to the Consumer.
 There is no expectation that the submitted data represents all the data of interest, only that all the data submitted is relevant to the calculation of the measure for a particular subject or population.
 The Consumer simply accepts the submitted data and there is no expectation that the Consumer will actually evaluate the quality measure in response to every Submit Data.
 In addition, the Submit Data operation does not provide for analytics or feedback on the submitted data.

 {% include img-narrow.html img="submit-data.jpg" caption="Figure 2-4 Submit data Operation" %}